raspberrypilearning/sense-hat-puzzle-box/en/step_9.md

 ---
 title: Answer
 ---
-Once the program enters the `while` loop, the current temperature is never updated.
-It remains exactly the same, so there is no chance of the colour ever updating and no chance that the loop will ever end.
+Once the program enters the `while` loop, the `current_temp` variable is never updated.
+It remains exactly the same, so the colour will never change and the loop will never end.
 --- /collapse ---

 + Fix this problem by adding a line of code to take the current temperature **inside** the loop.
 However, don't delete or move the original line of code which takes the temperature — you still need it to take the ambient temperature at the start.